Two-step homogeneous geodesics in some homogeneous Finsler manifolds: Abstract

 \section{Abstract}

-A natural generalization of a homogeneous geodesic on homogeneous Riemannian spaces $G/H$, which is called a two-step homogeneous geodesic, is a geodesic of the form $\gamma(t)=\pi(\exp(tx)\exp(ty))$, where $x,y$ belongs to the Lie algebra of $G$.
-In this paper, we extend this concept to homogeneous Finsler spaces.
-We give some sufficient conditions for $(\alpha,\beta)$-spaces and cubic spaces to admit a one-parameter family of invariant Finsler metrics to be two-step Finsler geodesic orbit space.
-Also we give some examples of these spaces.
+A natural extension of a homogeneous geodesic in homogeneous Riemannian spaces $G/H$, known as a two-step homogeneous geodesic, can be expressed of the form $\gamma(t)=\pi(\exp(tx)\exp(ty))$, where $x$ and $y$ are elements of the Lie algebra of $G$.
+This paper aims to expand this concept to homogeneous Finsler spaces.
+We provide certain sufficient conditions for $(\alpha,\beta)$ spaces and decomposable cubic spaces to possess a one-parameter family of invariant Finsler metrics that can be classified as two-step Finsler geodesic orbit spaces.
+Additionally, we present some illustrative examples of these spaces.